gabrielbichon/gabrielbichon/README.md

 # About me 👋

-- 🌱 I’m currently learning python, sql and data visdualization.
+- 🌱 I’m currently learning python, sql and data visualization.
 - 💬 Ask me about forestry and environmental issues 🌳
 - 📫 How to reach me: gabrielbichon90@gmail.com
 <!--